bharat-patodi/positioning-content/Ex4-assignment-level-2.md

 ## BLOCK-writeCode

-1. Create a simple page having header, main content and a footer.
+1. Create a simple page having a header, main content, and a footer.

 2. Inside the header keep the logo to the left and all the navigation to the right.